f5devcentral/f5-rseries-training/docs/rseries_security.rst

 `Configuring Remote User Authentication and Authorization on TMOS <https://techdocs.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/tmos-implementations-13-0-0/10.html>`_

-Currently F5OS only supports static pre-defined roles which in turn map to specific group IDs.
+In versions prior to F5OS-A 1.4.0, F5OS only supported static pre-defined roles which in turn map to specific group IDs.
 Users created and managed on external LDAP, Active Directory, RADIUS, or TACACS+ servers must have the same group IDs on the external authentication servers as they do within F5OS based systems to allow authentication and authorization to occur.
 Users created on external LDAP, Active Directory, RADIUS, or TACACS+ servers must be associated with one of these group IDs on the system.
-The supported F5OS group IDs and the roles they map to are seen in the table below.
-User defined roles are not supported.
+The supported F5OS static group IDs and the roles they map to are seen in the table below.
+User defined roles are not supported in version prior to F5OS-A 1.4.0.

 +----------------+----------+
 | Role           | Group ID |